liferay/liferay-docs/develop/tutorials/articles/roles-and-permissions/checking-permissions.markdown

 The `PermissionChecker` class has a method `hasPermission(...)` that checks whether a user making a resource request has the necessary access permission.
 If the user isn't signed in (guest user), it checks for guest permissions.
 Otherwise, it checks for user permissions.
-Let's quickly review the parameters of this method:
+Here's a quick review of the parameters of this method:

 -   `groupId`: Represents the scope where the permission check is performed.
 In Liferay, many scopes are available, including a specific site, organization,